Claytorpedo/experimental/README.md

 # experimental
 Experimental projects sliced out of my personal (private) game engine project.
 See `Tools/header/Tools`.

 This is generally using MSVC latest or clang trunk.
+Note that building the Benchmark project requires google benchmark to be built statically.

 --------
 ### ranges/remove.hpp ranges/erase.hpp